david-fraley/MassVaccinationSystem/sandbox/README.md

 2. In sandbox directory, copy **env.template** to a file named **.env** (note the dot in .env filename).
 3. In sandbox directory, copy **hapi.properties.template** to a file named **hapi.properties**.
-4. Edit .env and hapi.properties file to change default database passwords (_BROKER_DB_PASSWORD_ and _HAPI_DB_PASSWORD_).
+4. (Optional) Edit .env and hapi.properties file to change default database passwords (_BROKER_DB_PASSWORD_ and _HAPI_DB_PASSWORD_).
 Make sure the passwords match in .env and hapi.properties.
+5. (Optional) Edit .env and hapi.properties file to change default ports (_PORXY_HTTP_PORT_ and _PROXY_HTTPS_PORT_). properties.
-5. Navigate to MassVaccinationSystem sandbox directory with the docker-compose.yml file and run:
+6. Navigate to MassVaccinationSystem sandbox directory with the docker-compose.yml file and run:

         docker-compose -p massvaxx up